 - Adequate resources to invest in Alternative Resolution (time, staff, etc.)

-The ultimate determination of whether Alternative Resolution is available or successful is to be made by the Title IX Coordinator.
 The Title IX Coordinator maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
 Results of complaints resolved by Alternative Resolution are not appealable.

 Respondent Accepts Responsibility for Alleged Violations